Instructor audio file (17 min)

 2 webinars hosted at Dog I-box.

 “Dog as a Second Language” through Fenzi Dog Sports Academy.
+Registration is open at any time for this class.

 Where to Get Adult Dogs